TROUT IDENTIFICATION

 -

-Small to moderate mouth not past the eye - juvenile > adult
+Mouth to the eyes: juvenile > adult

 -